 They look so identical that to a non-floral enthusiast, they won’t even notice the difference!
 These big blooms are perfect for your wedding bouquet and wedding centerpieces!

-Gerbera Daisies with a dark centre as an alternative for Anemones
+Gerbera Daisies with a dark center as an alternative for Anemones

 Anemones are quite pricy and not fully petalled as Gerbera daisies, but they can look a lot like them when their petals are fully opened.